Circumcision Aftercare: Healing Timeline, Warning Signs, and When to Call a Doctor

 When to Seek Help

-- Excessive Bleeding: If the bleeding doesn’t stop after applying gentle pressure for 10 minutes, seek help.
+1. Excessive Bleeding: If bleeding doesn’t stop after applying gentle pressure for 10 minutes, seek help.

-- Signs of Infection: Look for increasing redness, swelling, or discharge that appears yellow or green, which may indicate an infection.
+2. Signs of Infection: Increasing redness, swelling, or yellow or green discharge may indicate an infection.

-- Persistent Pain or Discomfort: While some discomfort is normal, if your child shows signs of severe pain that doesn’t improve with over-the-counter pain relief, consult a doctor.
+3. Persistent Pain or Discomfort: Some discomfort is normal, but if your child shows signs of severe pain that doesn’t improve with over-the-counter relief, see a doctor.

 Frequently Asked Questions